dwhiffing/fury/content/aar/nf/nf2_jr/body.md

-Aboard TAKR Baku, less than four miles from Connecticut, the Russian task group’s ASW Commander, Senior Captain Rodnik, heard one of his staff officers call, “Tovarich captain\!
+Aboard TAKR Baku, less than four miles from Connecticut, the Russian task group’s ASW Commander, Senior Captain Rodnik, heard one of his staff officers call, “Tovarich captain!
 Baku’s towed array is making intermittent contact with a submerged target on a bearing of zero-four-zero.
 It is very faint, but there is definitely something there comrade.”